DularaAbhiranda/CreedBlade/README.md

-# 🛡️ DDOS Attack Learning Repository - Cybersecurity Basics
+# 🛡️ CreedStorm - Cybersecurity Learning Repository

-Welcome to the **DDOS Attack Learning Repository**, where you can learn the fundamentals of Distributed Denial-of-Service (DDoS) attacks in a safe and controlled environment.
-This repository is designed for **educational purposes only**, helping beginners understand how DDoS attacks work and how to defend against them.
+Welcome to **CreedStorm**, a beginner-friendly platform to explore the fundamentals of Distributed Denial-of-Service (DDoS) attacks in a controlled and educational setup.
+This repository introduces you to the **art of simulating and defending against cyber threats** in a secure environment.

 > **⚠️ DISCLAIMER:** This repository is for educational and research purposes only.
 Any misuse of the code to harm, disrupt, or attack unauthorized systems is illegal and unethical.
 By using this repository, you agree to act responsibly and only test in controlled environments with proper authorization.

 ---

+## 🎯 What is CreedStorm?

+CreedStorm is a **cyber-themed DDoS simulation tool** designed to:
+- Simulate DDoS-like behavior by opening multiple browser tabs to overload system resources.
+- Provide an interactive **defense mechanism** to stop the simulation.
+- Educate users about cybersecurity threats in a hands-on manner.

+---

-## 🎯 What is a DDOS Attack?
+## 🌐 What is a DDoS Attack?

 A **Distributed Denial-of-Service (DDoS) attack** is a type of cyberattack where multiple systems flood the bandwidth or resources of a targeted server, website, or network.
 The aim is to overwhelm the target, making it inaccessible to legitimate users.